IHE/RAD.IMR/input/pagecontent/volume-1.md

 The Advanced Image Viewing Option involves the user being able to view images with advanced imaging tools.

-A Report Reader that supports the Advanced Image Viewing option:
+A Report Reader that supports the Advanced Image Viewing Option:
 - shall support scrolling display requirements as defined Section 4.16.4.2.2.5.5 in the [Basic Image Review (BIR)](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_BIR.pdf) supplement.
 - shall be able to construct WADO-RS URLs that confirm to the RetrieveSeries and RetrieveStudy semantics.